ChangWan723/ChangWan723.github.io/_posts/CSLN/Algorithm/2024-06-19-Comparative-Analysis.md

 - **Greedy**: It is suitable for the problems where the **decisions (choices)** of subproblems do **not affect** each other.
   - This means that we can choose the optimal solution at each stage without worrying about influencing the choice of subsequent optimal solutions
 - **Divide-and-Conquer**: It is suitable for the problems where the subproblems are not connected and **independent** of each other.
 And each subproblem is usually not about making decisions (choices).
   - This means that we cannot break the problem down into multi-stage subproblems.
-And each subproblem is on the same level, not derived in stages (the final result is usually merged out).
+And each subproblem is on the same level (and the final result is usually merged out), not derived in stages.
 - **Backtracking**: It is suitable the problems where the subproblems with **no regularity**.
   - The backtracking algorithm is equivalent to the exhaustive search.
 Because we don’t know the regularity of the scenario, we have to traverse all the solutions.
 - **Dynamic programming**: It is suitable for the problems where the subproblems are **interdependent** of each other.
 And the decisions (choices) of each subproblem can interfere with each other.